thiagosindra/higher-resolution-hypothesis/docs/higher-resolution-hypothesis.md

 Because distributed propagation links limbic, sensory, and autonomic circuits, emotional states often produce widespread physiological activation—changes in heart rate, muscle tone, or gut motility—without conscious intent.
 These responses reflect overlapping excitatory spread into autonomic centers such as the hypothalamus and brainstem nuclei.

 In this context, heightened reactivity is not purely psychological but systemic: minor stressors engage broad somatic feedback loops.
-Interventions that emphasize rhythmic regulation—breathing, movement, music, or patterned sensory input—can help synchronize these distributed loops, restoring coherence between cognitive and autonomic domains.
+Some individuals report that rhythmic activities—breathing, movement, music, or patterned sensory input—are experienced as calming, though this document does not model or assert a mechanistic stabilization function for such activities.

 ---